-If they got inside, they’d immediately go back out.
+If they got inside, they immediately went back out.
 It was like they were making sure it wasn’t a trap.

 When they got comfortable with that, the first birds would go inside, grab a seed and then slip out to sit on the outside of the globe to eat the seed.
 They repeated the process for each seed.
 They still didn’t seem to trust it.

-By the second day, a Carolina Chickadee had figured it out.
+By the second day, a Carolina Chickadee had figured out the feeder.
 Soon after that, the Tufted Titmouses were using it.
-While the finches settle on the perches to eat, chickadees and titmouses still follow their usual MO.
-They grab a seed and go to a nearby branch to eat it.
+While the finches settled on the perches to eat, chickadees and titmouses still followed their usual MO.
+They would grab a seed and go to a nearby branch to eat it.

 Larger Birds Can’t Get Into The Globe Feeder

-Occasionally, one of the grackles or a Red-Winged Blackbird will try to get some seed.
-But this feeder is designed for the smaller birds, so they are out of luck.
+Occasionally, a grackle or a Red-Winged Blackbird will try to get some seed.
+But this feeder is designed for smaller birds, so they are out of luck.
 The cage is too small for Northern Cardinals, but they only rarely came to the Squirrel Buster feeders.
 They love the safflower in the other feeders anyway.

 So the yard’s bird population has gone back to its more diverse mix of birds instead of being dominated by mostly grackles.
 A couple of grackles still come by to eat, but they don’t spend all day at the feeders blocking the other birds.
 So that is fine.

-I’m really pleased with the Globe Seed Feeder so far.
+I’m really pleased with the Globe Seed Feeder.
 It provides a feeder where smaller birds don’t have to compete with bigger birds.
-I put it on a small extra third arm of one of my bird feeder poles.
-The two feeders on the other arms are platform feeders filled with safflower.
+Initially, I put it on a small extra third arm of one of my bird feeder poles.
+The two feeders on the other arms were platform feeders filled with safflower.

-Some of the small birds that like the sunflower seed in the Globe feeder will also eat safflower, so they will move around between the three feeders when there are a lot of them eating.
+Some small birds that like the sunflower seed in the Globe feeder will also eat safflower, so they would move around between the three feeders when there were a lot of them eating.

-When larger birds like Mourning Doves arrive to take over the platform feeders, the smaller birds tend to retreat to the Globe feeder.
-They can happily continue to eat next to the larger birds.
+When larger birds like Mourning Doves arrived to take over the platform feeders, the smaller birds tended to retreat to the Globe feeder.
+They could continue to eat next to the larger birds.

 Nuttery Globe Seed Feeder Review